 Minimally Invasive Total Hip Replacement

-The traditional surgical approach to total hip replacement uses a single, long incision to view and access the hip joint.
-A variation of this approach is a minimally invasive procedure in which one or two shorter incisions are used.
-The goal of using shorter incisions is to reduce pain and speed recovery.
-Unlike traditional total hip replacement, the minimally invasive technique is not suitable for all patients.
-Your orthopaedic surgeon will discuss different surgical options with you.
+The traditional surgical approach to total hip replacement uses a relatively long incision, with extensive soft tissue exposure, to view and access the hip joint.
+A variation of this approach is a minimally invasive procedure in which the surgeon uses one or more shorter incisions, or changes the location of the incision.

 Despite this difference, however, both traditional hip replacement surgery and minimally invasive surgery are technically demanding and have better outcomes if the surgeon and operating team have considerable experience.